-Grant E. Stanton is a third year doctoral student whose research interests range widely across the landscape of early modern American (pre-1865) and Atlantic intellectual history.
+Grant E. Stanton is a doctoral candidate whose research interests range widely across the landscape of early modern American (pre-1865) and Atlantic intellectual history.
 Before coming to Penn, Grant taught courses in American and World history at Bakersfield College, and received his M.A. and B.A. from the University of Chicago and the University of California - Santa Barbara, respectively.

 Much of his prior work may be found here: https://upenn.academia.edu/GrantStanton

 Committee: Daniel K. Richter, Sophia Rosenfeld, Sarah L.H.
 Gronningsater, Warren Breckman

 B.A., History and Political Science, University of California - Santa Barbara, 2016

 American History to 1865: American Enlightenment; American Revolution; American Renaissance; Civil War and Reconstruction

 Atlantic World: Enlightenment; British, French, Haitian Revolutions; 17th and 18th c.
 Moral Philosophy; 17th and 18th c.
 Political Discourse, Culture